-Constraint and coercion work to a certain extent for certain cases (eg containment has had an effect on the Covid spread, see our soon to come IPBC publications on the covid issue) but surveys show that coercion, alone, tends to create resistance (eg, yellow vests) as well as escape and of bypasses.
-But offering the possibility of taking action does not guarantee the expected actions (a high energy bill can cause stress but not necessarily lead to changes in energy behaviors at home).
+Constraint and coercion work to a certain extent in certain cases (ex: the Covid lockdown has had an effect on the Covid spread, see our IPBC publications on the Covid issue) but scientific analyses show that coercion alone, tends to create resistance as well as escape strategies and bypasses.
+Thus, constraint needs to come with an appropriate incentive and also implementable real life solutions.
+One cannot ask a population reduce car use if usable alternative mobility modes do not exist.
+Yet, offering the possibility to take action does not guarantee the expected actions (creating cycle lanes does not mean that we will start going to work by cycle).
 On this point, the participants join the behavioral sciences: a simplified approach, with little physical and cognitive efforts, works better.